Kyrax324/laravel-pylon/README.md

 # Laravel Pylon

-- A collection of functions to assist with the needs in developing laravel project (in 'Project Pylon')
+- A collection of functions to assist with the needs in developing laravel project.

 ## Installation